MileHacker Logo

 Pura Blanjong

-• Context: A small but historically significant temple in South Sanur.
-It houses the Blanjong Pillar (Prasasti Blanjong), a stone pillar from 914 AD.
+• Context: A small but historically important temple in South Sanur.
+It is home to the Blanjong Pillar (Prasasti Blanjong), a stone pillar from 914 AD.

 • Significance: This pillar bears inscriptions in both Sanskrit and Old Balinese scripts, recounting a military victory by King Sri Kesari Warmadewa.
 It is early historical records of Bali.